-Over the last 30 years, recombinant proteins including hormones, cytokines, and therapeutic antibodies were developed by academics and advanced by translational scientists for the treatment of diseases including diabetes, cancer, and rheumatic disorders.
-Recombinant insulin in various forms is a commonly prescribed biotherapeutic medicine.
-While hormones and cytokines represent an important class of biotherapeutics, antibodies are now the focus and will eventually have a wider applicability.
-The number of FDA approved antibodies is steadily increasing (1), demonstrating that the translational science space is accelerating drug discovery, with approved antibodies now directed at over thirty different target molecules.
-In 2021, the FDA approved the 100th monoclonal antibody product.
+Over the last 30 years, recombinant proteins including hormones, cytokines, and therapeutic antibodies have been developed for treatment of a variety of diseases including diabetes, cancer, and rheumatic disorders, Recombinant insulin in various forms is probably the most prescribed biotherapeutic medicine.
+While hormones and cytokines represent an important class of biotherapeutics, antibodies are now more in focus and will eventually have a wider applicability.
+The number of FDA approved antibodies is steadily increasing (1).
+Several of these antibodies are directed against the same target molecule, but the target space is growing with approved antibodies now directed to over thirty different target molecules.
+In 2021 the FDA approved the 100th monoclonal antibody product.
 (Fig 1).
-Other emerging areas of translational medicine include; antisense oligonucleotides, mRNA- based drugs, and targeted protein degraders.
-In this white paper, we outline the value of Biacore SPR system technology to the translational scientist concerned with antibody discovery and development.
+Other modalities of biotherapeutics including antisense oligonucleotides, mRNA- based drugs, and targeted protein degraders are also emerging areas of medicine.